mitema/massage-bookings/README.md

 # massage-bookings
-run : npm run server
+- run : npm run server.
-Open google api authentication link from CLI
+- Open google api authentication link from CLI.
-REtreive code and enter code in CLI
+- retreive code and enter code in CLI.
-Token.json is created, also check the file if a valid access token was received Access EndPoints with valid Token
+- Token.json is created, also check the file if a valid access token was received.
+- Access EndPoints with valid Token

 ACCESS ENDPOINTS FROM BROWSER : https://massge-booking-server.appspot.com